History of "Nuteeriat"

 The Online Edition on the Web recorded that it was published for the "Ben Franklin Centre for Theoretical Research", by Cornucopia Press.

-Finally, in 2014, the opportunity has been taken to rework the whole book into a suite of web articles, to offer easy access to all the ideas and new insights contained in the original.
-Each of the original chapters has been reborn as an individual web article, with a new NUSite Home Page, equivalent to the book's Contents List, Here.
+In 2014, the opportunity was been taken to rework the whole book into a suite of web articles, to offer easy access to all the ideas and new insights contained in the original.
+Each of the original chapters was been reborn as an individual web article, with a new NUSite Home Page, equivalent to the book's Contents List, Here.

-In the re-working of the original book into the present suite of articles, no substantive changes have been made.
-Changes to linkages and chapter headings have been limited to those needed for the new presentation format.
+In the re-working of the original book into the suite of articles, no substantive changes were made.
+Changes to linkages and chapter headings were limited to those needed for the new presentation format.

-However, Comment facilities have now been included with each article to allow readers to make their own comments on the articles, with these comments available for others to read.
+However, Comment facilities were included with each article to allow readers to make their own comments on the articles, with these comments available for others to read.

-You can access the articles at the NUSite home page, with the Postscript in the book included as a separate article.
+You can access the articles at the NU: NUSite Home Page.
+The Postscript in the original 1989 book is included as a separate article, at /NUSite/NUPos/ .

-The Foreword of the original book is appended below in the same format as the present articles.
+The text of the Foreword of the original book is appended below in the same format as the present articles.
 Those interested in the cover artwork and typographical work of the book can find them Here.

-I hope that this new presentation of "Nuteeriat" will prove to be a convenient source for all interested in the true history and status of our planet.
+It was always my hope that these various presentations of "Nuteeriat" prove to be a good source of solid analysis for all interested in the true history and status of our planet.

 The purest gems lie hidden in the bottom of the ocean or in the depths of rocks.
 One has to dive into the ocean or delve into the rocks to find them out.
 Similarly, truth lies concealed in the language, which with the passage of time has become obsolete.